fidenz-chim/TruffleTest01/README.md

 If everything works fine, you would get 4 test passes and one failure.
 Feel free to play with TestSquareTest,  TestAddSubTest & AddSubTest try out different test scenarios.

+Special thank to [What's Solidity](https://www.youtube.com/channel/UCaWes1eWQ9TbzA695gl_PtA) as this is an excercise based on following [this](https://www.youtube.com/watch?v=YcTSilIfih0) video.